wp-plugins/post-avatar/readme.txt

 Please visit the [Post Avatar Page](http://www.garinungkadol.com/plugins/post-avatar/) for details on customizing the avatar display.

 == Upgrade Notice ==
+= 1.4.2 =
+Added Irish translation.
+Fixed issue with post avatars being saved twice when post revisions are on.

-= 1.4.1
+= 1.4.1 =
-Minor upgrade - Fix for those with image filenames with spaces e.g. "my image.jpg".
+If your image filenames have spaces, you will need to upgrade.

 = 1.4 =
 Improved security.
 Please save Post Avatar Settings after upgrade.